ml6team/fondant/docs/guides/build_a_simple_dataset.md

 You can open the path and use any tools of your choice to inspect the resulting Parquet dataset.

 Well done!
-You have now acquired the skills to construct a simple Fondant pipeline by leveraging reusable components.
-In the [next tutorial](implement_custom_components.md), we'll demonstrate how you can customise the pipeline by implementing a custom component.
+You have now acquired the skills to construct a simple Fondant dataset by leveraging reusable components.
+In the [next tutorial](implement_custom_components.md), we'll demonstrate how you can customise the dataset by implementing a custom component.